svantehenriksson/sewage_flow/optimizer/README.md

 - Example data can be found in input.json.
 Use the inflow rates from there and starting water level and electricity price
 - Use or-tools and the existing virtual environment
 - The pumps are more effective when the water level is high so use the methods `pumps.py` to understand how much energy they use, and how much they pump at different levels
+- We want to use the pumps about the same amount of time, so make it slightly more likely to use the least used pump

 ## Test data